-The theoretical results show that when there are 1 or 2 water molecules, the proton located is on the uracil.
+The calculated results of clusters $(H_2O){n=1-7,11,12}UH^+$ show that when there are 1 or 2 water molecules, the proton is on the uracil.
 When there are 3 or 4 water molecules, the proton is still on the uracil but it has a tendency to be transferred to the water molecule which is directly bounded to uracil i.e., forming a strongly bound U-H2OH+ complex.
 From n = 5 and above, clusters contain enough water molecules to allow for a net separation between uracil and the excess proton: The latter is often bound to a water molecule which is separated from uracil by at least one other water molecule.
-The localization of the excess proton in different clusters (H2O)n=1-7,11,12UH+ helps to understand the evaporation channels of clusters after collision.
+The localization of the excess proton in different clusters $(H_2O){n=1-7,11,12}UH^+$ helps to understand the evaporation channels of clusters after collision.